kushaldas/kickit/README.rst

 kickit
 ======
 A web frontend to git projects.
-This is being developed.
+This is under development.

 To run
 ------